How to Nail an Elevator Pitch for Nonprofits

-After the hook comes the meat of your pitch, and it should only take up about 30 to 60 seconds.
-At this phase, you need to describe things like the specific impact you bring to the communities you serve.
-You’ve mentioned your value in the hook, now it’s time to prove it.
+Following the hook comes the meat of your pitch, which should only take about 30 seconds.
+At this phase, describe the specific social impact you bring to the communities you serve.
+You’ve mentioned your value in the hook, so now it’s time to prove it.

-As an exercise to prepare the body of your pitch, ask and answer questions like:
+As an exercise to prepare the body template of your pitch, ask and answer questions like:

 - What differentiates your nonprofit from others in the same space?